wzykubek/wzykubek-xyz/content/en/projects.md

 ## Active
 There are projects I'm currently working on or keep an eye on issues.
 Mostly tools I just use by my own, so I have an interest to improve them.

-+ [Feedboy](https://github.com/wzykubek/feedboy) - Simple RSS bridge API, aiming to be lightweight and easy to use.
-Feeds are generated based on templates, so anyone with basic HTML knowledge can create their own feeds without effort.
 + [Sieveman](https://github.com/wzykubek/sieveman) - ManageSieve protocol client written in Go.
 Can be used in two modes: CLI and interactive.
 Built in modular approach and can be used as library as well.
 + [Licensmith](https://github.com/wzykubek/licensmith) - Command line utility for generating *LICENSE* files.
 It respects your Git configuration.